SimonGoring/neotoma_paper/Neotoma_paper.md

 -------------------

 Paleoecological data is an integral part of ecological analysis.
 It provides an opportunity to study vegetation and climate interactions at time scales that cannot be observed through modern field studies, and allows us to observe changes in so-called 'slow' processes associated with centennial and millennial scale changes in climate.

 Here we describe the R package `neotoma`, to be used to obtain and manipulate paleoecological data from the Neotoma Paleoecological Database.  `neotoma` searches the Neotoma Database for datasets associated with location, taxa or dataset types using the database's Application Programming Interface.
 The package can return full datasets or metadata associated with sites and provides the ability to standardize taxonomies using one of several recognized standard taxonomies from the published literature.

 To assist with the use of the package we provide examples of key functions using examples from the published literature, for both plant and mammal taxa.

 Introduction
 --------------------
 Paleoecological data is increasingly used to understand patterns of biogeographical, climatic and evolutionary change at multiple spatial and temporal scales.
-Paleoecoinformatics (\cite{brewer2012paleo}) is increasingly providing tools to researchers across disciplines to access and use large datasets spanning thousands of years.
-These datasets may be used to provide better insight into patterns of biomass burning (Blarquez et al, 2013; Power et al.), regional vegetation change (\cite{blois2013modeling,blarquez2014disentangling}) or changes in physical processes over time (\cite{goring2012depo}).
-The statistical software R (\cite{RCoreTeam2014}) is commonly used for analysis of paleoecological data and several packages in R exist for analysis (`analogue`: \cite{analogue2013, analogue2007}; `rioja`: \cite{rioja2013}, `Bchron`: \cite{bchron2014}, `paleofire`: \cite{paleofire2014}).
-Notwithstanding, the use of extensive paleoecological resources within R has traditionally relied on *ad hoc* methods of obtaining and importing data.
+Paleoecoinformatics ([@brewer2012paleo; @uhen2013card]) is increasingly providing tools to researchers across disciplines to access and use large datasets spanning thousands of years.
+These datasets may be used to provide better insight into patterns of biomass burning (Blarquez et al, 2013; Power et al.), regional vegetation change ([@blois2013modeling; @blarquez2014disentangling]) or changes in physical processes over time ([@goring2012depo]).
+Critically, paleoecological data lags behind modern ecological cyber-infrastructure in regards to accessibility and extent.
+The increasing interest in uniting ecological and paleoecological data to understand modern ecological patterns and future responses [@fritz2013diversity; @behrensmeyer2012building; @dietl2011conservation] means that efforts to unite these two, seemingly independednt data-streams will rely, in part, on more robust tools to access and synthesize paleoecological data.

+The statistical software R ([@RCoreTeam2014]) is commonly used for analysis of paleoecological data and several packages in R exist for analysis (`analogue`: [@analogue2013; @analogue2007]; `rioja`: [@rioja2013], `Bchron`: [@bchron2014], `paleofire`: [@paleofire2014]).
+Notwithstanding these packages, the use of extensive paleoecological resources within R has traditionally relied on *ad hoc* methods of obtaining and importing data.
 This has meant reliance on static online datasets such as the NOAA Paleoclimate repository or North American Modern Pollen Database, and on the distribution of individual datasets from author to analyst.

-With an increasing push to provide paleoecological publications that include numerically reproducible results (e.g., \cite{goring2012depo,gill2013linking,goring2013pollen}) it is important to provide tools that allow analysts to directly access dynamic datasets, and to provide tools to support reproducible workflows.
-The rOpenSci project has provided a number of tools that can directly interact with Application Programmatic Interfaces (APIs) to access data from a number of databases including rfishbase (FishBase: \cite{boettiger2012rfishbase}) and taxize (Encyclopedia of Life, iPlant/Taxosaurus and others: \cite{chamberlain2013taxize}) among others.
+With an increasing push to provide paleoecological publications that include numerically reproducible results (e.g., [@goring2012depo; @gill2013linking; @goring2013pollen]) it is important to provide tools that allow analysts to directly access dynamic datasets, and to provide tools to support reproducible workflows.
+The rOpenSci project has provided a number of tools that can directly interact with Application Programmatic Interfaces (APIs) to access data from a number of databases including rfishbase (FishBase: [@boettiger2012rfishbase]) and taxize (Encyclopedia of Life, iPlant/Taxosaurus and others: [@chamberlain2013taxize]) among others.

 To illustrate use cases for the `neotoma` package we present examples drawn from the paleoecological literature to illustrate how `neotoma` provides the tools to perform research that is critical to understanding paleoecological change in the Pleistocene in an open and reproducible manner.